hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

 software stacks for which architectures will be available on which node types.

+Note that one should distinguish between the generic processor types and the real processor types.
+No node type in the table below should have a generic processor type in its name as that would cause problems with the 3-level software architecture schemes (and make coding more difficult even for the 2-level software architecture scheme).

 Example: At the time of writing, the CalcUA cluster description would have been:
 ```lua
 CalcUA_NodeTypes = {